Video Marketing for Small Business

 - 80% of video marketers say video has directly helped increase sales.
 (Wyzowl)

-Imagine yourself looking for a service or product online and finding a video from a local business owner that tells you they not only have exactly what you need but also show you how its locally made, designed, cared for a created just for you?
-Furthermore, the owner can’t wait to meet you and help you use it or experience it or provide it to you.
+Imagine yourself looking for a service or product online – such as on Facebook or YouTube or Google – and finding a video from a local business owner that tells you they not only have what you need but in this video they show you how its locally made, designed, and ready right now?
+Furthermore, the owner (there in the video) looks forward to meeting you and helping you use it or experience it or provide it to you.

 If you’re a business owner or marketing person in a small business, you need to get good and comfortable at doing video.
 You just don’t have much choice any longer.
 YouTube is the number one search engine in the world for video and the second largest search engine overall, just behind Google.